What is Plasma Electrolytic Oxidation?16 February 2021

 The role of the electrolyte and resultant properties

 PEO’s unique and flexible process produces highly protective layers that can be enhanced with performance characteristics designed for specific applications.

 Wear resistance and hardness

 Applying a high-sliding wear resistant PEO coating improves hardness.
 Typical aluminium coatings are harder than steel (1600HV vs 500HV – see figure 5), yet the component itself could be up to 66% lighter.
 The performance enhancing characteristics of PEO coatings have enabled light alloys - even magnesium - to feature in high performance aerospace and automotive applications.

 Figure 5: Hardness of PEO layers in pin-on-disc tests

 Using polymers, such as PEEK (poly-ether-ether-ketone), in the outer layer introduces a built-in lubricant coating that reduces friction and wear.

 High hardness alone does not necessarily provide comprehensive wear resistance capabilities.
 Compliance is also a very valuable property, allowing for some deformation of the component under deflection or thermal expansion without placing undue stress into the coating-metal surface.

 Hardness and appropriate levels of compliance combined increase the wear-resistance of a substrate.
 Again, PEO’s unique microstructure gives the material high fracture toughness, reducing the potential for cracking under force, which means ceramic surface coatings provide excellent performance in tribology applications.

-Coating and surface treatments that employ heavy metals (such as nickel, cobalt and frequently chromium) often involve high-hazard chemicals.
-Regulations surrounding the use of these are tightening, thus making them more difficult to work with.
-Conventional anodising employ strong acids, raising safety issues in use, transportation and disposal.
+Coating and surface treatments using heavy metals such as nickel, cobalt and frequently chromium often involve high-hazard chemicals.
+Tough regulations control the use of these chemicals.
+Conventional anodising uses strong acids, raising safety issues in use, transportation and disposal.